 The original pointed colours are:

-Additional colours can also be found, although some cat councils choose to call these cats colourpoint.
-Some additional colours include:
+There are additional colours, however, some cat councils choose to call these cats colourpoint.
+Some of these colours include:

 Red (or flame)